Welcome to the Halftime Show.

 FILM ROOM

-The real race was never about the tech or distribution
+For once, it’s not about the tech or distribution

 [Driverless Digest]